wuhongyi/PKUXIADAQ/README.md

 The following files/folders are included in the user's use package:

-- Decode(Convert raw binary data to ROOT file)
+- Decode(Converting raw binary data to ROOT file)
 - docs(Web page manual)
 - firmware
 	- firmware/firmware.md(History of firmware)
 - GUI
 - MakeEvent(event builder，optional)
 - NOGUI(Non-graphics software.
-New version upgrade, temporarily unavailable)
+New version is upgrading, temporarily unavailable)
 - OnlineStattics(Online monitoring program)
 - parset(parameter setting file)
 - PlxSdk.tar.gz(Plx9054 driver)
-- README(markdown version manual)
+- README(manual version in markdown)
-- README.md(home page introduction)
+- README.md(introduction for home page)
-- README.pdf(pdf version manual)
+- README.pdf(manual version in pdf)
-- software(unofficial standards pixie16 driver API, have been revised by Hongyi Wu)
+- software(non-standard pixie16 driver API revised by Hongyi Wu)
-- TestTool(Developer testing tool, users don't need)
+- TestTool(testing tool for developer, not necessary for users)

 ----

 ## Update

-- The main control interface developed based on the ROOT GUI is highly complex and difficult for users to modify now.
-Users do not easy to develop their own version based on this program.
+- The main control interface development based on the ROOT GUI is highly complex, which is difficult for users to modify now.
+It is not easy for users to develop their own version based on this program.
-- We are also developing a web control for online/offline analysis:
+- We are also developing acquisition software  for online/offline analysis based on web control:
 	- ZeroMQ
 	- FastCGI
 	- JSROOT